About the Journal

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

+The Nordic network on Open Access, a semi-formal co-operation between important OA actors in the Nordic Countries has been instrumental in setting up this journal.
 Nordic Perspectives on Open Science is in some part a successor to ScieCom Info with its Nordic-Baltic outlook, but aims to cover a wider field of "open".

 The editorial team of NOPOS consists of employees of higher education institutions in the Nordic and Baltic countries.
 The journal is published by Septentrio Academic Publishing at UiT The Arctic University of Norway.